The Essential Toolkit for Handling School Employee Illnesses, Injuries, and Leaves

 As if the FMLA and ADA were not enough, employers also have to worry about the federal Pregnancy Discrimination Act of 1978 and the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), as well as provisions in the Texas Education Code and Texas Labor Code, all of which have been interpreted by the courts.
 In this session we cover these laws and how they interact with the FMLA and ADA.

 Let’s Get Our Hands Dirty: Processing Requests for Leave and Monitoring Employee Absences

 With a solid understanding of the legal requirements, in this session we will walk through practical scenarios of dealing with employees who are unable to work.
 Steps taken here can impact the district’s rights with respect to these employees later, so you want to make sure leaves are handled properly from the outset.

 Cleaning Up: Returning Employees and Handling Employees Who Cannot Return or Who Need Accommodations

 All leaves of absence will come to an end.
 Some of those employees will be able to return to work without restrictions.
 Other employees will need accommodations to return.
 Some employees will not be able to return at all.
 And some employees will not ever actually need leave to deal with their illnesses or injuries, but will also need accommodations.
-In this session, we will address how to handle all of these scenarios in a way that reduces district liability.
+In this session, we address how to handle all of these scenarios in a way that reduces district liability.